rocker-bell/HashCompanion/README.md

 ---

 ### **HCAccountManager**

-manage your different account by importing them and switching between imported account to facilitate the switch and the use of multiple account
+Manage your different accounts by importing them and easily switching between them to facilitate multi-account usage.

 **Overview**
+HashCompanion Account Manager helps you manage the various accounts you have created through HashCompanion or on the Hedera network, providing smooth usability and effortless switching between accounts

 ---